paulyhedral/Snapper/README.md

 ### Operations

 All operations provide their responses by way of blocks.
-With a few exceptions, the signature for these blocks contain one parameter: `SNResponse`.
+With a few exceptions, the signature for these blocks contain one parameter: `SNPResponse`.

 There are far too many operations defined in Snapper to list them here.
 Please browse the source code or headers to see which operations are available.
 Operations are named so that they correspond exactly or as close as possible to the resources documented in the [official App.net API documents](https://developers.app.net).